Associate Professor

 - Landscape Design studio units at multiple year levels (unit coordinator)

 Dr. Cushing believes that students learn best when they are exposed to information through multiple modes and can actively engage in their learning experience.
 To enable active learning, Deb often incorporates discussion groups, hands-on practice, and opportunities for students to teach others what they are learning into her classes.
-When feasible, Deb also structures her classes to include a service-learning project.
-Although service-learning is often a more complex class format, it can also result in a richer and more memorable learning experience for the students.
-When the service-learning project follows best practices to ensure the “service” is specifically requested by the partnering community organization and it matches the learning objectives of the class, it can create a beneficial experience for everyone.
-Deb has extensive experience using service-learning in classes she taught in the United States, including:
+When feasible, Deb includes real-world experiences, field trips, and service-learning opportunities into her teaching.
+Although these are often more complex, they can also result in a richer and more memorable learning experience for the students.
+When the service-learning project follows best practices to ensure the “service” is specifically requested by the partnering community organisation and it matches the learning objectives of the class, it can create a beneficial experience for everyone.

 Experience

-- Selected member of the Steering Committee for the Institute for Ethical and Civic Engagement at the University of Colorado Boulder, 2009 to 2011
+- Steering Committee for the Institute for Ethical and Civic Engagement at the University of Colorado Boulder, 2009 to 2011

 QUT ePrints